These Are the Risks Every Employer Faces

 Misclassifying a person as exempt from overtime pay when in fact they are entitled to it.

-Under California law, the employer is required to prove that the employee is not entitled to overtime, not vis-a-versa.
+Under California law, the employer is required to prove that the employee is go to site not entitled to overtime, not vis-a-versa.

 Failing to maintain appropriate timekeeping records for hourly, non-exempt employees, including meal periods taken and missed.